 Brian Law, ARPS, CPAGB

 I live in Macclesfield and have been taking photographs for many years.
-Like many people, I started working with film and I had my own darkroom for a number of years where I produced a few passable B&W prints.
+Like many people, I started working with film and I had my own darkroom for many years where I produced a few passable B&W prints.
 However, I really struggled to realise the image I had in my mind and for a long while felt very frustrated.
-It was only through going digital in 2000 that I have been able to produce the sort of images I dreamt about.
+It was only through going digital in 2000 that I was able to produce the sort of images I dreamt about.

-I have progressed through a variety of cameras and for a number of years I used a Nikon D200 then a D300s with a range of Nikon and Sigma lenses.
-Recently however I have started to use an Olympus OMD EM1 which is a really great camera: small, lightweight but giving really high quality images.
+I have progressed through a variety of cameras and for a number of years, I used a Nikon D200 and then a D300s with a range of Nikon and Sigma lenses.
+In 2015 I switched to an Olympus OMD EM1 which is a great camera: small, lightweight but giving high-quality images.

-I work mainly in colour with a bit of the occaisional B&W, if you look over my site you will find that there are a number of what could be called "straight" images, but much of what I have displayed have been 'processed' in someway.
-Whilst many workers will cite other photographers as their source of influence, I feel my work is has been informed more by painters, particularly the Symbolists and Expressionist.
-If I had to pick specific painters then Caspar David Friedrich and Vilhelm Hammershoi are artist whose work I greatly admire.
+I work mainly in colour with a bit of the occasional B&W. If you look over my site you will find that there are a number of what could be called "straight" images, but much of what I have displayed has been 'processed' in some way, although I do like to keep this to a minimum and preferably not too obvious.
+Whilst many workers will cite other photographers as their source of influence, I feel my work has been informed more by painters, particularly the Symbolists and Expressionists.
+If I had to pick specific painters then Caspar David Friedrich and Vilhelm Hammershoi are artists whose work I greatly admire.
 They both managed to create a sense of stillness and tranquillity whilst coupling this with a feeling of unease and uncertainty.

 In Dec 2010 I received a CPAGB accreditation from the Photographic Alliance of Great Britain (PAGB) and in Dec 2011 I became a Licentiate of the Royal Photographic Society (LRPS) which I followed up with my Associateship (ARPS) in October 2012.
-My panels of images, some of which can be seen here, can be viewed in full on the Macclesfield Camera Club website, accessed via the links section.
+My panels of images, some of which can be seen here, can be viewed in full on the Macclesfield Camera Club website.